 They received acclaim in Asia, where they recorded the live double set One Night At Budoken (1982) at the Budokan Hall in Tokyo, Japan.
 Ironically, it was this Asian album that got them notice in Europe.

 Barden would finally be removed, however, and be replaced with Graham Bonnet.
 Ted McKenna (ex-Rory Gallagher; drums) was also recruited for Assault Attack, their 1982 album.
 This album was far more blues based than the previous works, due much to the influence of Bonnet.
 It wasn't to last, for Schenker fired Bonnet shortly after the album's release to bring back Barden.
-Their next two albums, Built To Destroy (1983) and Rock WIll Never Die (1984), contributed little to their repertoire by featuring rehashed ideas and a highly formulated structure.
+Their next two albums, Built To Destroy (1983) and Rock Will Never Die (1984; live), contributed little to their repertoire by featuring rehashed ideas and a highly formulated structure.
 Even vocalist and ex-Ted Nugent member Derek Holmes couldn't help, same for Andy Nye (keyboards) while on tour.
 Barden had apparently had enough and quit to form Statetrooper with the rest of MSG falling apart soon after.

 Schenker returned to Germany but didn't stay quiet for long.
 He quickly teamed up with Robin McCauley (ex-Grand Prix/ex-Far Corporation; vocals) to form the McCauley-Schenker Group (still using the MSG acronym).
 They completed the new band with Steve Mann (keyboards), Rocky Newton (bass), Mitch Perry (guitar) and Bobo Schopf (drums).
 They concentrated on a more melodic direction, and it appeared that McCauley was someone Schenker could work with.